-Even early literature presented a strong linkage between sales compensation and motivation.
-Though there is a need to modify the plans according to the industry and the product sold, there is no doubt that the compensation plan is the main motivator for the salesforce to achieve better performance (Winer, 1976).
-This statement was validated in many studies and many industries.
-One of them showed that compensation plans are very effective in motivating and improving performance of sales reps of breweries in Nigeria (Ipuele et al., 2019).
+Even the early literature on this topic demonstrated strong links between sales reps’ compensation and their motivational levels.
+Although plans need to vary depending on the industry and the product(s), there is no doubt that the compensation plan is the main motivator for the salesforce to achieve better performance (Winer, 1976).
+This has been validated in many studies of many industries, such as that of Ipuele et al. (2019) on brewery sales reps in Nigeria.

-Some areas, like Value Based Selling (VBS), require even a higher level of motivation in order to generate the right value on the customer's side.
-In this type of selling, motivation can be even more critical than other products sales (Mullins et al., 2020).
-It is expected from a firm, not only to create, but also to maintain a high level of motivation constantly in order to enable value based selling.
+Some areas like value-based selling (VBS) require even a higher level of motivation in order to generate the right value on the customer’s side (Mullins et al., 2020).
+Firms are expected to both create and consistently maintain a high level of personal motivation to succeed with VBS.

-When discussing motivation, the literature tends to describe two main forms of motivation: intrinsic and extrinsic.
-The first one, is described as something someone does for himself or herself, as a part of his passion, nature, etc. The second one, is doing something in order to achieve something external, or to please someone or receiving an award (Reiss, 2012).
-Intrinsic and extrinsic motivation has been quite often in the discussion regarding sales reps (Mallin et al., 2017; Solbach, 2021; Good et al., 2022).
+The literature motivation tends to describe it in intrinsic and extrinsic forms.
+Intrinsic motivation is that which someone creates within and for themself, while extrinsic motivation is performance in order either to achieve something external, to please someone, or to receive an award (Reiss, 2012).
+The distinction between intrinsic and extrinsic motivation often enters discussions regarding sales reps (see, for example, Mallin et al., 2017; Solbach, 2021; Good et al., 2022).

-On one hand, the compensation plan is a reward system that may be perceived as extrinsic motivation.
-On the other hand, the compensation plan can influence intrinsic motivation as well.
-This is one example why these two types of motivation are not detached from each other (Solbach, 2021).
-However, it is shown that the more reps are intrinsically motivated the higher performance they will demonstrate (Cerasoli, 2014).
-Therefore, one of the challenges of organizations is to influence intrinsic motivation to improve performance.
-Compensation plan has proved itself as one of the firm's tools to do so.
-It has found that the compensation plan has an impact on intrinsic motivation and thus on the salesforce performance (Fatima, 2017).
+One can see compensation plans as reward systems that are extrinsic motivation, but they can influence intrinsic motivation as well.
+This is one illustration of how these two types of motivation are not discrete (Solbach, 2021).
+However, the more reps are intrinsically motivated the higher their performance (Cerasoli, 2014).
+Therefore, one of the challenges of organizations is to influence intrinsic motivation to improve performance and well-structured compensation plans are one way to do so (Fatima, 2017).

-Pullins (2001) has studied the implications of different compensation plans on the intrinsic motivation of reps, and has found that some plans may result in a positive impact, and some may result in a negative impact on the intrinsic motivation of the sales reps.
-He demonstrated the direct connection between the plan type, and the intrinsic motivation of the rep (Pullins, 2001).
-Fatima's (2017) review has demonstrated the strong connection between compensation plan and intrinsic motivation throughout the years (Fatima, 2017).

-Intrinsic motivation has many other benefits besides the performance of the rep. It has found that intrinsically motivated reps' well-being is better, they contribute more to the team spirit, they decrease ugly competition between the reps etc. (Solbach, 2021).
-Of course, all of these come on top of better performance as mentioned earlier.

-Sales reps well-being is a topic that interests research for quite some time.
-Many possible connections between organization's performance and the well-being of its sales reps were investigated and will be investigated in the near future.
-This issue should become more important for the organization's stake holders as this topic becomes more relevant nowadays (Dugan et al., 2023)
+Pullins (2001) is a study of how different compensation plans differentially affect reps’ intrinsic motivation.
+Fatima (2017) also demonstrates the strong relationship between compensation plan and intrinsic motivation.
+Enhancing reps’ intrinsic motivation also improves their well-being, adds to the team spirit, and reduces ugly competition between the reps, among other positive effects (Solbach, 2021).
+Much research has been conducted on sales reps’ well-being and this should be a growing concern for organizations’ stake holders as this topic becomes more prominent (Dugan et al., 2023)